 These companies rely on publicly available APIs to build custom bots for their clients.
 There are hundreds of such companies and very few of them are specialized.
 Most are software development houses that build various custom software solutions.

 If you are working for a large company, you already know that these are Swiss army knives.
 Think of any tech problem and there’s probably a company that can build a custom solution for you working on available solutions in the market.
 For example, if you are already working with a system integrator and considering getting an end-to-end service, consider asking them about their conversational capabilities.

-Selected end-to-end chatbot providers
+Leading end-to-end chatbot companies

-Given their experience in omni-channel customer engagement, Nuance Communications already understands customer service industry and its chatbot Nina boasts Fortune 500 clients like Coca Cola and ING Netherlands.
+Given their experience in omnichannel customer engagement, Nuance Communications already understands customer service industry and its chatbot Nina boasts Fortune 500 clients like Coca Cola and ING Netherlands.